dicethedev/dicethedev/README.md

 Blessing love programming and designing things that live on the web.
 My interest is web development and my web development journey started back then in 2020 when I decided to try to work on a free HTML template.
 I am very adept using JavaScript and its frameworks like Vue & React.
 I can work with zeal.

 Blessing does not love talking about himself in the 3rd person.
-He want to learn New things, because that's what brings joy to his life Up.
-He believe in team success & growth, however he always put his best & maintain a strong team bonding for every project he get to work on.
+He wants to learn New things, because that's what brings joy to his life Up.
+He believes in team success & growth, however, he always put his best & maintain a strong team bonding for every project he gets to work on.